art-institute-of-chicago/data-aggregator/docs/README.md

   "artist_id": 51349,
   ```

-- Fields that contain id references to multiple documents from another resource are singular and end with `_ids`:
+- Fields that contain id references to multiple records from another resource are singular and end with `_ids`:

   ```json
   "style_ids": ["TM-4439", "TM-8542", "TM-4441"],
   ```

-- Fields that contains title references to documents from other resources follow naming conventions similar to id-based fields:
+- Fields that contains title references to records from other resources follow naming conventions similar to id-based fields:

   ```json
   "artist_title": "Ancient Roman",